melezhik/jam/README.md

 Smart pinto glue.

+prerequisites
+===
+pinto client should be installed, jam should be run on the same environment as pinto does.
+PINTO_REPOSITORY_ROOT and PINTO_EDITOR should be set as shown in example.

+synopsis
+===

 Jam is glue between pinto and your scm.
 Let's see on example how one can use it when building perl applications.

 example